Learn how to check on how your SMS campaigns are performing.

 - Unique clickers

-- For a more detailed report, select a campaign from the Name column.
+- For a more detailed report, select a campaign from the Campaign name column.

 Understanding the SMS campaign report